scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 ### Channels and Communicators

-Runtime communication is usually `request/response`, which is why simple `EventEmmitter` is not enough.
+Runtime communication is usually `request/response`, which is why simple `EventEmitter` is not enough.

 For example, when `Worker` component needs something from the DB, it will use a `Channel` and wait for a response.

-The [Channel](https://github.com/enigmampc/enigma-p2p/blob/mexico_branch/src/main_controller/channels/Channel.js) class is responsible for creating 2 [Communicator](https://github.com/enigmampc/enigma-p2p/blob/mexico_branch/src/main_controller/channels/Communicator.js) instances.
+The [Channel](https://github.com/enigmampc/enigma-p2p/blob/mexico_branch/src/main_controller/channels/Channel.js) class is responsible for creating two [Communicator](https://github.com/enigmampc/enigma-p2p/blob/mexico_branch/src/main_controller/channels/Communicator.js) instances.
-The message types between 2 Communicators are of type [Envelop](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/main_controller/channels/Envelop.js#L3) class.
+The message types between two Communicators are of type [Envelop](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/main_controller/channels/Envelop.js#L3) class.

 The "big" innovation here is the `sendAndReceive(envelop)` method.